johnwheeler-prod/brutal-astro/src/content/blog/3-openai-google-feuding.md

 *   In June of 2025, [ahrefs published an article coining the term “the great decoupling”](https://ahrefs.com/blog/the-great-decoupling/), which was intended to illustrate an industry shift toward zero click search, with the notable upside of massively increased impressions

-*   On September 12, 2025, Google began testing, and ultimately pushed out an update removing the functionality of the &num=100 parameter, which many traditional SEO tools used to track keyword ranks
+*   On September 12, 2025, Google began testing, and ultimately pushed out an update removing the functionality of the &num=100 parameter, which many traditional SEO tools used to track keyword ranks.
+In an instant, "the great decoupling" seemed to fall apart.
+Instead of increased impressions, it looks like impressions and clicks are both falling, and fast.

 *   Over the weekend and into the following week, a number of SEO tools scrambled to patch their keyword ranking tools (increasing their query costs 10 fold)